AH-64D-Apache-Official-Project/AH-64D/pages/mpd/fuel.md

 {% include important.html content="Currently the mod does include the auxillary fuel tanks which are pylon mounted.
 These are not self-sealing so when under fire they will blow up." %}

 ### Info
 1. INT and TOT : Displays the internal fuel of the helicopter and internal plus external stores..
-The external stores also indclude the robbie tanks which can be mounted on pylons.
+The external stores also indclude the robbie tanks and pylon mounted bags which can be mounted on pylons.
 2. CALC FLOW : This displays the fuel flow (pounds per hour) for each engine and total for both engines.
 This will change with changing engine parameters.
 3. ENDR : Displays the loitering time for internal fuel only and total fuel in the helicopter.
 4. TYPE : JP8, static placeholder showing what type of fuel the helicopter takes.